-(1) Unless functionally limited to a smaller range in the Operating Modes table based on programmed JMODE.
+(1) Unless functionally limited to a smaller range in the JESD204C Modes table based on programmed JMODE.

-(2) Use SYSREF_POS to select an optimal SYSREF_SEL value for the SYSREF capture, see the SYSREF Position Detector and Sampling Position Selection (SYSREF Windowing) section for more information on SYSREF windowing.
-The invalid region, specified by t{INV(SYSREF)}, indicates the portion of the CLK± period(t{CLK}), as measured by SYSREF_SEL, that may result in a setup and hold violation.
+- (2) This parameter only applies to JMODE settings that use 8B/10B encoding or settings that use 64B/66B encoding and 4x or 8x decimation.
+SYNC is not used for 64B/66B encoding modes unless the DDC block and NCOs are used and require synchronization. - (3) Use SYSREF_POS to select an optimal SYSREF_SEL value for the SYSREF capture, see the SYSREF Position Detector and Sampling Position Selection (SYSREF Windowing) section for more information on SYSREF windowing.
+The invalid region, specified by t{INV(SYSREF}), indicates the portion of the CLK± period(t{CLK}), as measured by SYSREF_SEL, that may result in a setup and hold violation.
 Verify that the timing skew between SYSREF± and CLK± over system operating conditions from the nominal conditions (that used to find optimal SYSREF_SEL) does not result in the invalid region occurring at the selected SYSREF_SEL position in SYSREF_POS, otherwise a temperature dependent SYSREF_SEL selection may be needed to track the skew between CLK± and SYSREF±.

-(3) It is recommended to use SYSREF_ZOOM = 0 below f{CLK} = 3GHz and SYSREF_ZOOM = 1 above f{CLK} = 3GHz
+(4) It is recommended to use SYSREF_ZOOM = 0 below f{CLK} = 3GHz and SYSREF_ZOOM = 1 above f{CLK} = 3GHz